iiian/prisma-case-format/README.md

 }
 ```

-Field conventions are controlled by the `--field-case` & `--map-field-case` flags. `--field-case` specifies the case convention for the fields in models within the generated prisma client library. `--map-field-case`  will manage the case convention for the field in the database. **It does not apply to enum constants**.
+Field conventions are controlled by the `--field-case` & `--map-field-case` flags. `--field-case` specifies the case convention for the fields in models within the generated prisma client library. `--map-field-case`  will manage the case convention for the field in the database. **`field` args do not apply to enums**.

 ### `enum`